mattbanks/mattbanks/README.md

 - check into current class for homepage
 - get it up and running on github pages
 - get a new favicon
+- get tags and categories in all posts and pages
+- get default social sharing image setup
+- contact form

 ## Setup